loonatick-src/SolarHeatingSim/README.md

     Acs::T  # fluid flow cross section area end
 ```
+## Subsystems

-## Collector
+### Collector
+We consider a flat plate collector with parallel riser tubes (TODO: add figure) modelled as an absorber plate transfering heat to the fluid in the risers.
+This model is based on the work of [4].
 Heat transfer between plate and fluid modelled as convection using Newton's law of cooling [1].
-### Plate
+#### Plate
 We have the following processes
 - Solar radiation, $\propto T_p^4 - T_{\text{sky}}^4$ (Stefan-Boltzmann law)
 - Convective transfer to fluid, $\propto  T_p - T_f$ (Newton's law of cooling)